averagehat/biolearn/types.md

 sneaky = point.gecko
 foo.py:13: error: "Point3D" has no attribute "gecko"
 ```
 mypy supports generics.
-A generic can be a lot of things; A `list`, an `Iterable`, or something equivalent to scala/java 8's `Option` type. mypy comes equipped with a number of generic types; take for example `List`, which is an alias for the built-in `list`.
+A generic can be a lot of things; A `list`, an `Iterable`, or something equivalent to scala/java 8's `Option` type.
+If a generic is a collection, all elements of the collection must be of the same type. mypy comes equipped with a number of generic types; take for example `List`, which is an alias for the built-in `list`.
 ```python
 ListOfInts = List[int]
 ```